 The Borough of Deal New Jersey Police Department

-Pursuant to the December 2021 Attorney General Guideline “Promoting Diversity in Law Enforcement Recruiting and Hiring,” the Monmouth County Prosecutor’s Office is committed to doing all that we can to hiring staff who reflect the communities that we serve.
+Pursuant to the December 2021 Attorney General Guideline “Promoting Diversity in Law Enforcement Recruiting and Hiring.”
+The Borough of Deal Police Department is committed to doing all that we can to hire staff who reflect the communities that we serve.
 See N.J.S.A.52:17B-4.10.
 2019 Census Data indicates that Monmouth County’s population is 75% White, 7% Black, 11% Hispanic, and 5% Asian.

 Chief Ronen Neuman